- Target muscle: Posterior Deltoid

-- See also the dumbbell bent-over lateral raise and the head-supported dumbbell bent-over lateral raise.
+- See also the reverse dumbbell fly and the head-supported reverse dumbbell fly.

-Here’s an okay demonstration of the one-arm dumbbell bent-over lateral raise.
+Here’s an okay demonstration of the one-arm reverse dumbbell fly.
 The only problem is that his torso is not horizontal, in which case he is not fully emphasizing his posterior deltoid.